yang-zhang/docker-setup/README.md

 $ dkrun ds ~/git
 $ dkrun kaggle ~/git
 ```
-The first argument is the name of the image, and the second argument is the local path to add.
+The first argument is the *name of the image*, and the second argument is the *local path to add*.

 Go to `http://localhost:8888?token=[TOKEN]` to open jupyter notebook, where `[TOKEN]` is printed on the terminal when you run the above images.
 #### Ipython